 Physical activity and exercise come with a wealth of benefits for everyone, particularly for those undergoing treatment for cancer.
 While cancer increases the risk of blood clots, incorporating regular physical activity into your daily routine can help mitigate this risk.
 Nonetheless, it's crucial to understand the benefits and necessary precautions to ensure safety and effectiveness.

 Engaging in physical activity can significantly reduce the risk of developing blood clots.
-Exercise helps in improving circulation, reducing inflammation, and enhancing overall well-being.
+Exercise helps improve circulation, reducing inflammation, and enhancing overall well-being.
 Some specific benefits include:

 Adapting your exercise routine to your current physical condition and treatment stage is essential.
 Some accessible and beneficial exercises include: